Print Page | Contact Us | Sign In | Register

-We will provide an overview of priority issues, “hot topic” sheets to leave with your legislators, and tips for talking to your legislator.
+We will provide an overview of priority issues, “hot topic” sheets to leave with your legislators, and tips for talking to your legislator during a virtual session March 10.

-Due to construction at the Capitol, MHCA’s Day at the Capitol and Advocacy Week will look a bit different this year.
-We ask that you schedule a meeting with your State Senator and State Representative for Tuesday or any day that week.
-The Senate Building will be open as usual, and you are encouraged to meet with your Senator in person, as that will be more impactful.
-The State Office Building, where the Representatives office, is closed due to construction.
-They are temporarily officing in the Centennial Office Building with enhanced security.
+We ask that you schedule a meeting with your State Senator and State Representative for Tuesday, March 12.
+We encourage you to meet with your Senator in person, as that is more impactful.
+Representatives are temporarily officing in the Centennial Office Building which has enhanced security, due to the construction.
 When you contact your State Representative, please share that we are offering the option of a virtual meeting for our Day at the Capitol, due to the construction.
 They may be grateful for a virtual option or suggest meeting at the State Capitol or in their office, where an escort is required.
+Virtual meetings could be scheduled for another day.

 If you are new to advocacy and would like some extra assistance, please indicate on your registration that you would like a mentor, and we will assign you to someone familiar with the event.
 If you are a seasoned advocate and are willing to assist other MHCA members, we would love your help!